cabforum/smime/SBR.md

 | ---                 | ------- |
 | `cA`                | MUST be set TRUE |
 | `pathLenConstraint` | NOT RECOMMENDED |

+The CA SHALL meet the technical requirements set forth in [Section 6.1.5](#615-key-sizes) for Key Sizes, and [Section 6.1.6](#616-public-key-parameters-generation-and-quality-checking) for Public Key Parameters Generation and Quality Checking.

+Prior to TKTK-INSERTDATE, the CA SHALL issue Certificates in accordance with the profile specified in these Requirements or the profile specified in version TKTK-XXX of these Requirements.
+Effective TKTK-INSERTDATE, the CA SHALL issue Certificates in accordance with the profile specified in these Requirements.

 #### 7.1.2.2 Cross-certified Subordinate CA certificate profile